santoshphilip/weppy/README.md

 - create a virtual environment
 - pip install -r requirements.txt

-Note: weppy uses a modified version of eppy.
+Note 1: weppy uses a modified version of eppy.
 If you already have eppy installed, unistall it by doing `pip uninstall eppy` then do `pip install -r requirements.txt`

+Note 2:Install `graphviz` from [here](http://www.graphviz.org/) to view the diagrams

 ## Running weppy
 - cd to the folder where you cloned weppy